 ARTICLE IV: NOMINATIONS AND ELECTIONS

 Section 1.
 Nominating Committee.
-There shall be a Nominating Committee of no less than five Chapter members, at least one of whom shall live or work outside the Portland-Vancouver-Hillsboro Metropolitan Statistical Area.
-Members shall include the Immediate Past President, President, President-elect and at least two other Full Members appointed by the Nominating Committee chair.
+There shall be a Nominating Committee of no less than five Chapter members with a preference for appointing at least one member from outside the Portland-Vancouver Statistical Area.
+Members shall include the Immediate Past President, President, President-elect and at least two other members appointed by the Nominating Committee chair.
 The President-elect shall chair the Nominating Committee.
 The chair shall maintain, or cause to be maintained, meeting records.

 Section 2.
 Nominations.
-The Nominating Committee shall nominate a slate of candidates for all offices and expiring directorships, and shall ensure that each candidate has been contacted and agrees to serve if elected.
+The Nominating Committee shall nominate a slate of candidates for all offices and expiring directorships, and shall ensure that each candidate agrees to serve if elected.
 Additional nominations, if any, shall be accepted from members at the Annual Meeting, provided the nominees have been contacted and agree to serve if elected.

 Section 4.
 Elections.
-Election of a slate of candidates shall be by simple majority vote of the Chapter members in attendance at the Annual Meeting.
+Election of a slate of candidates shall be by simple majority vote of the voting Chapter members who are in good standing.

 ARTICLE V: COMMITTEES